 Based on in-country evaluations, you will be placed in beginning, intermediate, or advanced classes and receive 90 hours of intensive instruction in Modern Standard Arabic, focusing on developing your reading, writing, listening, grammar, vocabulary, and conversation skills so you can participate in everyday communication.
 You will practice your language skills in homestays, on excursions, and during daily interactions with Moroccans.
 You will also receive 15 hours of instruction in Moroccan dialect.

 Discover the culture and pre-Islamic myths and rituals of Morocco’s indigenous Amazigh population in the High Atlas Mountains.
-Learn about Moroccan-Spanish border dynamics on excursions to the coastal city Nador and the island of Badis.
 Visit Moroccan communities affected by emigration to Europe in the 1990s and the current return migration following Europe’s economic crisis.

 Meet regularly with Moroccan students to discuss the issues you’re studying.

-You will have regular discussions, in and out of the classroom, with Moroccan university students at both Mohammed V University in Rabat and Iben Tofail University in Kenitra.
+You will have regular discussions, in and out of the classroom, with Moroccan university students at Mohammed V University in Rabat.
 Topics for discussion may include youth and migration, gender issues, religion, human rights, and the influence of Europe.
 You will also have the opportunity to attend lectures at Mohammed V University with your Moroccan peers, and Moroccan students are invited to attend select lectures and field visits organized by SIT.

 Choose between an Independent Study Project and an internship.